graceboerner5-jpg/ECG-ANC/validation-testing.md

 ## (i) Hardware & Circuit Configuration

 A bioamplifier circuit and Arduino Uno were borrowed from the Georgia Tech Library for obtaining the experimental ECG and sEMG signals.
+The board provided 5V power and analog-to-digital conversion at 1200 Hz.
+Electrode connections were made using alligator clips with Bio(0)- and Bio(0)+ carrying the ECG signal and Bio(1)- and Bio(1)+ carrying the sEMG reference signal.
+The two channels simultaneously recorded both signals allowing for adaptive noise cancellation.

+[images of schematic and circuit]
+Schematic provided by Georgia Tech BMED 3110.
+Circuit populated and configured by Grace Boerner.

+**AD623 Instrumentation Amplifier - Stage (1)**
+The AD623 amplifies the difference between the two input electrodes and uses common-mode reject to cancel any signals common to both such as a powerline interference.
+This common-mode rejection is the same principle as what is used in bipolar pacemaker leads.

+**Gain Stage - Stage (0)**
+The gain stage is set by the 100kOhm potentiometer which amplifies approximately 3 times since ECG signals at the surface are typically relatively low voltage.

+**High Pass Filter - Stages (3) and (4)**
+The high pass filter removes any low voltage disturbances such as breathing or electrode movement.
+This is crucial since any drift could reduce the accuracy of the adaptive noise cancellation filter.

+**Low Pass Filter - Stage (5)**
+This stage allows the two channels to split.
+LP-ECG limits the ECG signal to the standard cardiac band while LP-EMG keeps the higher frequencies to determine the muscle artifact.

+**Virtual Ground - Stages (8) and (9)**

 ## (ii) Electrode Placement